 So what's up with my strange title for this article?
 It is a reference to the Infinite Monkey Theorem, which, in short, states that "a monkey hitting keys at random on a typewriter for an infinite amount of time will almost surely type any given text, including the complete works of William Shakespeare."
 The core idea is basically that if you type random letters for long enough you will eventually, by pure chance, produce complete words.
 Continue to do this indefinitely, and eventually you should get a complete text seemingly made with creative intent.

-And this is by no means some crazy theory of mine, this is exactly what has been going on for the past ten years, only that now that these programs have reach a point were they work to a mostly satisfactory degree, even compared to just a few years ago, the people trying to sell it to you tend to skip this part of the story and present the software as a borderline magic treasure chest scenario.
-But if you've been paying attention to the development of this technology you might recall just how little AI imagery resembled anything at all less than ten years ago.
+And this is by no means some crazy theory of mine, this is exactly what has been going on for the past ten years, only that now that these programs have reach a point were they work to a mostly satisfactory degree, even compared to just a few years ago, the people trying to sell it to you tend to skip this part of the story and present the software as a borderline magic genie scenario.
+But if you've been paying attention to the development of this technology you might recall just how little AI imagery resembled anything at all less than ten years ago (as of writing this article in 2024).

 AI imagery ten years ago was a blurry, warped, nightmarish mess that was more mocked than admired by the small percentage of the general public that was paying attention to it.
 A prompter might type something as simple as "man standing in a room" and the virtual monkeys would produce some vaguely human-shaped blob standing in front of a mess of straight-ish lines that was the closest it could get to depicting a room.
 But eventually these blobs began to take on more human characteristics, and the rooms became genuine rooms.

 So how did this change come about?
 What was this software even doing in the first place?
-Well, it was fed a plethora of images and told what those images depicted.
+Well, as already suggested, it was simply fed a plethora of images and told what those images depicted.
 Then it was fed even more images and told what those depicted.
-And this went on and one until the thousand monkeys working at a thousand typewriters every second eventually gathered enough data to begin to recognise patterns in the photos.
-They began to find commonalities that corresponded to the text being given by their human operators.
+And this went on and one until the thousand monkeys working at a thousand typewriters every second, storing the data provided by its human keepers what was right and worked and what didn't work, until it had eventually gathered enough data to begin to recognise patterns in the photos.
+The programs began to find commonalities that corresponded to the text being given by their human operators.
 So when the computer detected the word "mouth" there was always a thin slit within the oval shape with the two smaller shapes and the long thing in the middle.
 When the humans typed the word "nose" it was always underneath the two round things and above the mouth.
 When they typed "eyes" there were usually two of them and they were above the nose and the mouth.
 And so on, and so on, until the software eventually "figured out" what a face was.
 Though, even just a few years ago these programs could still not recognise what a face seen from the side was supposed to look like, because now there was suddenly only one eye, the nose was in profile, the mouth was a different shape, etc. so it had to accumulate this data as well.
 It didn't recognise it as a face, it simply had to accumulate a new data set.

 Now this is all admittedly a gross simplification of the complex data gathering process that went on, but what I am trying to demonstrate here is that the software never actually "learned" anything.
 It can't think in terms of "this is a face," or "this is a hand."
-Especially not the latter, as AI still tends to add too many fingers to hands.
-But when the humans type the word "face" it has merely gathered enough images by searching the internet to recognise similarities in the pixels and their arrangements so that it can copy/paste this into new contexts.
+Especially not the latter, as AI still tends to add too many or too few fingers to hands.
+But when the humans type the word "face" it has merely gathered enough images to recognise similarities in the pixels and their arrangements so that it can copy/paste this into new contexts.
 There is nothing intelligent going on here, just a lot, and I mean a LOT of data gathering.

 You know how when you text on your phone it will always suggest the next word?
 This can often be quite useful in speeding up the process, especially when you're on the go, but it can also be quite frustrating as it often makes really silly suggestions.
 Why is that?
-Well, it certainly doesn't have any clue what you are thinking, but after having read through people's texts, including your own, the simple program installed on your phone will start to correlate the commonalities in your texting habits, not through any thinking process, but simply by logging the order in which you tend to type words, and then try to predict the most likely outcome whenever you type a word or letter it recognises.
+Well, it certainly doesn't have any clue as to what you are actually thinking, it's hardly a mind reader, but after having read through people's texts, including your own, the simple program installed on your phone will start to correlate the commonalities in your texting habits, again, not through any actual thinking process, but simply by logging the order in which you tend to type words, and then it tries to predict the most likely outcome whenever you type a word or letter it recognises.

-For example; if you type "I" it remembers that previously when you (and other people) typed "I" it was followed up by words like "am" or "will" or "did" or "didn't", etc. And if you then choose "am" it decides that the next word, again based merely on frequency, is likely "home" or "going," etc. and suddenly you can type a sentence like "I am going home" without initially having to actually type more than the letter "I".
-Of course, the moment you have to write something out of the ordinary, that is something completely different from what you've typed before, not to mention something much more complex, then this program will always get stuck and turn into an annoyance rather than an aid.
+For example; if you type "I" it remembers that previously when you (and other people) typed "I" it was followed up by words like "am" or "will" or "did" or "didn't", etc. And if you then choose "am" it decides that the next word, again based merely on frequency, is likely an action like "going."
+If you pick "going" the next word is usually a locale, like "home."
+And suddenly you can type a complete sentence like "I am going home" without initially having to actually type more than the letter "I".
+Of course, the moment you decide to write something out of the ordinary, that is something completely different from what you've typed before, not to mention something much more complex, then this program will always get stuck and can turn into more of an annoyance rather than an aid.

 AI is by its very nature incapable of genuine Creativity, it can only throw words or pixels together until it hits on something that resembles the real deal, and the more it learns to eliminate the undesirable outcomes, the more efficient this essentially mindless process will become.
 But, and this is a big but, it can never truly make something new.
 It can only imitate what has already been made.